syncfusion-content/flutter-docs/Flutter/calendar/appointment-drag-drop.md

 {% endtabs %}

 ### onAppointmentResizeUpdate
 [onAppointmentResizeUpdate]() callback was called whenever the appointment resizing in SfCalendar.
-The callback arguments contains the resizing appointment, resizing time, resizing offset and resource details.
+The [onAppointmentResizeUpdate]() arguments contains the resizing appointment, resizing time, resizing offset and resource details.

 Resizing appointment -
 Resizing time -